AdaCore/gnatstudio/docs/users_guide/main_window.rst

   results.
 The error messages will appear first.
 The default is to sort the message by their location.

+* :guilabel:`Sort files alphabetically`
+  Force files to be sorted alphabetically.
+The default is that files are not sorted, which makes manipulation of the :guilabel:`Locations` window easier before all messages are added to it (otherwise the nodes might be switched while you are trying to click on them).

 * :guilabel:`Jump to first location`: Every time a new category is created, as a result of a compilation or a search operation for example, the first entry of that category is automatically selected, and the corresponding editor